 In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
 In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
 Chinaryan v.
 City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
 2024) (emphasis in original).
 The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
 Id.
 In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 In general, all claims of excessive force, whether deadly or not, should be analyzed under the objective reasonableness standard of the Fourth Amendment as set forth in Lombardo v.
 City of St. Louis, 594 U.S. 464, 467 (2021), County of Los Angeles v.
 Mendez, 581 U.S. 420, 428 (2017), Scott v.
 Harris, 550 U.S. 372, 381-85 (2007), Graham v.
 Connor, 490 U.S. 386, 397 (1989), and Tennessee v.
 Garner, 471 U.S. 1, 7-12 (1985); see also Lombardo, 594 U.S. at 467 n.2 (explaining that the objective reasonableness standard applies whether the excessive force claim is brought under Fourth Amendment or Fourteenth Amendment).
-The objective reasonableness of such conduct is assessed by balancing the nature and quality of the intrusion on Fourth Amendment rights against the government’s countervailing interest in the force used.
+The objective reasonableness of a use of force is assessed by balancing the nature and quality of the intrusion on Fourth Amendment rights against the government’s countervailing interest in the force used.
 Estate of Aguirre v.
 County of Riverside (Aguirre I), 29 F.4th 624, 628 (9th Cir.
 2022) (quoting Graham, 490 U.S. at 396); see Mendez, 581 U.S. at 427 (“[D]etermining whether the force used to effect a particular seizure is reasonable requires balancing of the individual’s Fourth Amendment interests against the relevant government interests.” (internal quotation marks omitted) (quoting Graham, 490 U.S. at 396)).
+A court must consider the totality of the circumstances in determining whether a use of force is objectively reasonable.
+Barnes v.
+Felix, 605 U.S. 73 (2025) (rejecting the Fifth Circuit’s narrower moment-of-threat rule).